A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Results

 To further highlight the advantages of the federated RL agent, we compare its standalone performance with two additional RL training strategies in the following experiments.
 The results are shown in Fig. \ref{fig:delta:selection} and Fig. \ref{fig:separate:stage}.
 Here, \texttt{Federated-RL} refers to the proposed method used in this work, in which a global RL agent is trained via the FedAvg algorithm by aggregating updates from multiple local agents, each trained within a specific subrange of the magnetic field. \texttt{oneM-RL} denotes a sequential training approach, where a single RL agent is trained across all local environments one after another. \texttt{multipleM-RL} represents a scheme in which multiple RL agents are independently trained within their respective local environments, without any aggregation or parameter sharing.
 This comparison aims to demonstrate that our proposed method not only achieves superior generalization across the wide magnetic field range but also maintains the efficiency and adaptability needed for high-accuracy estimation.
 Note that the notion of generalization considered in this work differs slightly from that typically discussed in the context of federated learning.
 Here, generalization refers to the ability of the global RL agent to outperform individual local agents across the entire estimation range.
 While each local RL agent is trained to identify an optimal experimental design within its assigned subrange, the global RL agent integrates information from all subranges and is thus capable of learning a more general policy that performs well across the full estimation domain.
-The evaluation of the three methods is based on two setups, one being the dynamic particle range that is defined around the estimation value obtained from the 1$^{st}$ Stage whereas another being the fixed particle range corresponding to one of the predefined intervals used during the training process.
-The results in Fig. \ref{fig:delta:selection} show that, among all three models, the dynamic particle range setup consistently yields better performance than the fixed particle range setup.
-This improvement is attributed to the fact that the true value of the D.C. magnetic field is more likely to be found near the estimated value of the 1$^{st}$ Stage.
-More importantly, this work's \texttt{Federated-RL} framework outperforms the other two RL frameworks in terms of MSE, almost for any given sensing time budget in the x-axis.
-The results in Fig. \ref{fig:delta:selection} justify the choice of \texttt{Federated-RL} framework in this work.
+The evaluation of the three methods is conducted under two distinct setups: one employing a \textit{dynamic particle range} defined around the estimate obtained from the first stage, and the other using a \textit{fixed particle range} corresponding to predefined intervals from the training phase.
+The key difference between these two approaches lies in how the particle interval is constructed based on the BNN estimate from the first stage.
+For the dynamic particle range approach, given the first-stage estimate \(\hat{\omega}\), the particle range is defined as a symmetric interval centered on \(\hat{\omega}\), i.e., \(\left[\hat{\omega} - \Delta/2,\, \hat{\omega} + \Delta/2\right]\) with $\Delta$ selected according to the principle in Section~\ref{sec12}.
+This adaptive localization enables the second stage to focus computational resources on regions where the true parameter is most likely to reside, thereby enhancing estimation efficiency.
+In the fixed particle range approach, the global frequency domain \([0, \omega_{\max}]\) is uniformly partitioned into equal-width subintervals.
+Once a frequency estimate \(\hat{\omega}\) is obtained, the second-stage particle filter is initialized within the specific subinterval that contains \(\hat{\omega}\).
+While simpler to implement, this approach risks placing particles in regions that may not fully capture the posterior distribution, especially if \(\hat{\omega}\) lies near a subinterval boundary.
+In this work, the number of fixed subintervals is set as 10.
+As shown in Fig.~\ref{fig:delta:selection}, the dynamic particle range setup consistently outperforms the fixed particle range approach across all three models.
+This improvement arises because the true value of the D.C. magnetic field is more likely to be located near the first-stage estimate, enabling the dynamic range to more effectively concentrate particles where they are most needed.